THE UNIVERSITY OF BRITISH COLUMBIA

 THE DEPARTMENT OF MICROBIOLOGY & IMMUNOLOGY

-The Department of Microbiology & Immunology at the Vancouver campus of The University of British Columbia invites applications for one or more faculty positions in Synthetic Biology and Metabolic Engineering to start no earlier than July 1, 2023.
-This is a tenure track position at the Assistant Professor level or at the Associate Professor level in exceptional circumstances.
-Applicants specializing in reconstructing microbial regulatory and metabolic networks as well as high-throughput microbial genome engineering, particularly as applied to strengthening Canada’s natural resource sectors are strongly encouraged to apply.
+The Department of Microbiology & Immunology at the Vancouver campus of The University of British Columbia invites applications for one or more faculty positions in Antimicrobial Resistance to start no earlier than July 1, 2023.
+This is a tenure track position at the Assistant Professor level and part of an initiative to recruit a cluster of faculty to address emergence, persistence, and treatment of infectious diseases in humans and their ecosystems.
+Applicants specializing in understanding the evolution and mechanisms of antimicrobial resistance including in the context of the microbiome, as well as the use of novel approaches including alternatives to antibiotics, synthetic biology, or chemical biology to discover and engineer novel antimicrobials and anti-infectives are strongly encouraged to apply.

 The position requires a PhD, postdoctoral experience, and a strong record of research achievements and publications in this field.
-The successful applicant will be expected to develop an innovative, externally-funded and internationally-competitive research program; supervise graduate students and postdoctoral fellows; collaborate with faculty members; teach undergraduate and graduate courses in microbiology; and participate in service to the department, university, and academic/scientific community.
+The successful applicant will be expected to develop an innovative, externally-funded and internationally-competitive research program; supervise graduate students and postdoctoral fellows; collaborate with faculty members; teach undergraduate and graduate courses in microbiology, virology, or immunology; and participate in service to the department, university, and academic/scientific community.
 Candidates will have strong commitment to equity, diversity, and inclusion and a commitment to creating a welcoming community where those who are historically, persistently, or systemically marginalized are treated equitably, feel respected, and belong.
-The ability to teach microbial genetics and genomics is an asset, as are teaching excellence and an interest in innovative teaching methods.

 The successful candidate will become a member of the Department of Microbiology & Immunology (www.microbiology.ubc.ca).
-The Department includes 25 research faculty with strengths across the disciplines of microbiology, virology, and immunology including microbial genomics, data science, functional screening, microbial ecology, as well as bacterial metabolism and physiology.
+The Department includes 25 research faculty with strengths across the disciplines of microbiology, virology, and immunology including microbial genomics, data science, functional screening, as well as host-pathogen interactions.
 The successful applicant will establish their laboratory in the Life Sciences Institute (lsi.ubc.ca), which houses 85 laboratories across 10 departments, providing ample opportunity for cross-disciplinary collaborations.
-The new hire could be part of the multi-faculty BioProducts Institute (bpi.ubc.ca), which brings together interdisciplinary researchers comprised of scientists, engineers, and market and policy experts to unlock the full potential of materials, chemicals and fuels produced in Nature.
-The new hire will have access to outstanding core resources for acoustic liquid handling and microfluidics, high-throughput screening, cell sorting, plurality and single-cell sequencing, microscopy, metabolomics, and proteomics.
+The new hire will have access to outstanding resources for animal and organoid models, gnotobiotic and level 3 containment, acoustic liquid handling and microfluidics, high-throughput screening, cell sorting, bulk and single-cell sequencing and transcriptomics, microscopy, metabolomics, and proteomics.

 Applicants should submit: